Jack-Eddy/Jack-Eddy/README.md

 # Jack Eddy

-Hi i'm Jack a grade 10 tech student from Canada.
+Hi, i'm Jack a grade 10 tech student from Canada.
 I am looking to persue a career in computer progamming and I am willing to work hard to achieve it.
 I really enjoy the creative process that goes behind coding and developement.

 ### Languages